egonw/acs2ioc/letterToEditors.md

 To support research many publishers have joined up in the Initiative for Open Citations (I4OC) [0].
-Via I4OC they allow others to use the statistics which are already provided in a machine readable way.
+Via I4OC they allow others to use the statistics which are already provided in a machine readable way (e.g. CrossRef).
 This initiave includes publishers of subscription journals and does not require articles to be Open Access.
 It only requires a single email to join the I4OC and support the research around the world.
 The benefits are not limited to just chemistry, but many disciplines, as